Cost of Studying in Sweden for Indian Students 2026

 Pre-Arrival & One-Time Costs in Sweden

 Before you even board your flight to Stockholm, you have to spend some significant money from India.
 Many students only calculate tuition and rent, but they forget the Pre-arrival costs for Sweden, which can be heavy on your pocket.
-First, you have to pay the Sweden university application fee on the official website just to apply for courses.
-This is non-refundable even if you don't get seat.
+First, you have to pay the Swedish university application fee on the official website just to apply for courses.
+This is non-refundable even if you don't get a seat.
 Then, after you get admission, you have to apply for the residence permit, which has its own Sweden student visa fees.
-Also, the Flight tickets from India to Sweden is a big expense.
+Also, the Flight tickets from India to Sweden are a big expense.
 If you book late in August or September for study in Sweden, the ticket prices will be very high.
 You also need to do some Winter clothing shopping in India because buying jackets and boots in Sweden is very costly for students.

 Estimated Pre-Arrival & One-Time Costs (2026)